ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 Limitations and future directions
 ---------------------------------

-FishBase contains much additional data that has not been made accessible in its machine-readable XML format.
+FishBase contains much data that has not been made accessible in machine-readable XML format.
 The authors are in contact with the database managers and look forward to providing access to additional types of data as they become available.
 Because most of the data provided in the XML comes as plain text rather that being identified with machine-readable tags, reliability of the results is limited by text matching.\
-Improved text matching queries could provide more reliable and other custom information, such as extracting geographic distribution details as categorical variables or latitude/longitude coordinates.
+Improved text matching queries could provide more reliable information, and facilitate other specialized queries such as extracting geographic distribution details as categorical variables or latitude/longitude coordinates.
 FishBase taxonomy is inconsistent with taxonomy provided elsewhere, and additional package functions could help resolve these differences in assignments.

 `rfishbase` has been available to R users through the [Comprehensive R Archive Network](http://cran.r-project.org/web/packages/rfishbase/)